In this Article

 There is growing concern that taking high doses of antioxidant supplements such as vitamin A might do more harm than good.
 Some research shows that taking high doses of vitamin A supplements might increase the chance of death from all causes and possibly other serious side effects.

-Vitamin A is safe for children when taken in the recommended amounts.
-When amounts greater than those recommended are taken, side effects can include irritability, sleepiness, vomiting, diarrhea, loss of consciousness, headache, vision problems, peeling skin, increased risk of pneumonia and diarrhea, and other problems.
+Vitamin A is LIKELY SAFE for children when taken in the recommended amounts.
 The maximum amounts of vitamin A that are safe for children are based on age:

 Report Problems to the Food and Drug Administration